Umayyad Caliphate: Renewal of conquests

 Al-Hajjaj managed the eastern expansion from Iraq.
 His lieutenant governor of Khurasan, Qutayba ibn Muslim, launched numerous campaigns against Transoxiana (Central Asia), which had been a largely impenetrable region for earlier Muslim armies, between 705 and 715.
 Despite the distance from the Arab garrison towns of Khurasan, the unfavorable terrain and climate and his enemies' numerical superiority, Qutayba, through his persistent raids, gained the surrender of Bukhara in 706–709, Khwarazm and Samarkand in 711–712 and Farghana in 713.
 During Qutayba's campaigns in conquering the Bukharan territories of Numushkat and Ramithna in 707 CE (88 AH), he faced a coalition force of Turks and the Tang Empire. their army roughly numbered 200,000 soldiers of Ferghana and Sogdiana, led by Kur Maghayun, who the sources identify as the Chinese emperor's nephew. a heavy battle occurred.
 Qutayba managed to defeat the coalition army in combat, driving its commander to retreat, and then led his army back to his base at Merv.
 He established Arab garrisons and tax administrations in Samarkand and Bukhara and demolished their Zoroastrian fire temples.
-Both cities developed as future centers of Islamic and Arabic learning.
+Both cities developed as future centres of Islamic learning.
 Umayyad suzerainty was secured over the rest of conquered Transoxiana through tributary alliances with local rulers, whose power remained intact.
-From 708/709, al-Hajjaj's kinsman Muhammad ibn al-Qasim conquered northwestern South Asia and established out of this new territory the province of Sind.
-The massive war spoils netted by the conquests of Transoxiana, Sind and Hispania were comparable to the amounts accrued in the early Muslim conquests during the reign of Caliph Umar.
+From 708/709, al-Hajjaj's kinsman Muhammad ibn al-Qasim conquered Sindh in India.
+The massive war spoils gained by the conquests of Transoxiana, Sind and Hispania were comparable to the amounts accrued in the early Muslim conquests during the reign of Caliph Umar.

 Al-Walid I's successor, his brother Sulayman, continued his predecessors' militarist policies, but expansion mostly ground to a halt during his reign.
 The deaths of al-Hajjaj in 714 and Qutayba in 715 left the Arab armies in Transoxiana in disarray.
 For the next 25 years, no further eastward conquests were undertaken and the Arabs lost territory.
 The Tang Chinese defeated the Arabs at the Battle of Aksu in 717, forcing their withdrawal to Tashkent.
 Meanwhile, in 716, the governor of Khurasan, Yazid ibn al-Muhallab, attempted to conquer the principalities of Jurjan and Tabaristan along the southern Caspian coast.
 His Khurasani and Iraqi troops were reinforced by Syrians, marking their first deployment to Khurasan, but the Arabs' initial successes were reversed by the local Iranian coalition of Farrukhan the Great.
 Afterward, the Arabs withdrew in return for a tributary agreement.